beckerluke/personal_changelog_mar_2020-master/README.md

 - Projects: Workout App: Simplified workout saga to be able to fetch a workout by body part.
 Setup client side to pass body part through query to server.
 Created route in workout router to fetch workouts by body part.

 #### Monday, March 16th, 2020
-- Projects: Workout App: Created method on landing page to handle click event for generating workout for each body part
+- Projects: Workout App: Created method on landing page to handle click event for generating workout for each body part.
+Began rebuilding and testing database, server, router architecture